The ECCO Method

 Authentic Analytical Process in the AI Era

-As AI-generated writing becomes increasingly common in education, ECCO emphasizes the importance of visible thinking and authentic analytical development.
+As AI-generated writing becomes increasingly common in education, ECCO emphasizes visible thinking and authentic analytical development.